 Then there exist positive constants $\newC{scheme-bound-mult}$ and $\newC{scheme-bound-exp}$ such that, for every point $s\in C(\Qbar)$ for which $G_s$ has unlikely endomorphisms, we have

 \end{theorem}

 In order to see that \cref{scheme-bound} implies \cref{main-bound}, let $C$ be as in \cref{main-bound}.
-By \cite[Proposition 9.4]{ExCM}, we obtain a smooth projective geometrically irreducible curve $\tilde{C}'$, an open subset $\tilde{C}\subset\tilde{C}'$, a point $s_0\in\tilde{C}'\setminus\tilde{C}$, a finite surjective morphism $\tilde{C}\to C$, and a semiabelian scheme $G'\to \tilde{C}'$ such that $G'|_{\tilde{C}}$ is a principally polarised abelian scheme of relative dimension $g$, the map $\tilde{C}\to\cA_g$ associated with $G'|_{\tilde{C}}\to\tilde{C}$ is the composition $\tilde{C}\to C\hookrightarrow\cA_g$, and the fibre $G'_{s_0}$ is a torus.
+By \cite[Proposition 9.4]{ExCM}, we obtain a smooth projective geometrically irreducible curve $\tilde{C}'$, an open subset $\tilde{C}\subset\tilde{C}'$, a point $\tilde{s}_0\in\tilde{C}'\setminus\tilde{C}$, a finite surjective morphism $\tilde{C}\to C$, and a semiabelian scheme $G'\to \tilde{C}'$ such that $G'|_{\tilde{C}}$ is a principally polarised abelian scheme of relative dimension $g$, the map $\tilde{C}\to\cA_g$ associated with $G'|_{\tilde{C}}\to\tilde{C}$ is the composition $\tilde{C}\to C\hookrightarrow\cA_g$, and the fibre $G'_{\tilde{s}_0}$ is a torus.

 These data are defined over a number field~$K$.
-After replacing $K$ by a finite extension, we may assume that the torus $G'_{s_0}$ is split.
-As such, we find ourselves in the situation of Theorem \ref{scheme-bound} (choosing $\tilde{C}'$ for~$C$ and $\tilde{C}$ for $C_0$).
-If $s\in C(\Qbar)$ is such that $A_s$ has unlikely intersections, then $G_{\tilde{s}}$ will have unlikely intersections for any preimage $\tilde{s}$ of~$s$ under the morphism $\tilde{C} \to C$.
+After replacing $K$ by a finite extension, we may assume that the torus $G'_{\tilde{s}_0}$ is split.
+As such, we find ourselves in the situation of Theorem \ref{scheme-bound} (choosing $\tilde{C}'$ for~$C$, $\tilde{C}$ for $C^*$ and $\tilde{s}_0$ for $s_0$).
+If $s\in C(\Qbar)$ is such that $A_s$ has unlikely endomorphisms, then $G_{\tilde{s}}$ will have unlikely endomorphisms for any preimage $\tilde{s}$ of~$s$ under the morphism $\tilde{C} \to C$.
 The degree of the field extension $[K(\tilde{s}):\QQ(s)]$ is bounded independently of~$s$.
 We conclude that Theorem \ref{scheme-bound} implies Theorem \ref{main-bound}.